 While Key West is only 7.2 square miles, there are plenty of lodging options from popular hotel brands to adorable B&Bs.

 Sam and I arrived in Key West the evening before we were due to head to Dry Tortugas National Park, traveling about four hours from our hotel near Fort Lauderdale.
 We spent the night at a great hotel, 24 North Hotel.
 With the temperature chilly and very windy, we did not get a chance to try out the glistening pool, but we did grab a drink at the outdoor Toasted Coconut Bar.
-The rooms were a bit run-down, but cozy and the price for the night couldn’t be beat.
+The rooms were a bit run-down from the salty air, but cozy and the price for the night couldn’t be beat.

 Surprisingly, there are several ways to get to Key West depending on your preferred mode of transport.
 If you are roadtripping within the United States, the Overseas Highway will take you the 113 miles through the Florida Keys to Key West.
 The drive takes approximately four hours one way, but there are numerous wonderful stops along the way.